 For Halloween, as part of a sponsored post for Collective Bias®, I made these delicious chocolate cupcakes with a Butterfinger frosting and some spooky eyeballs, using Nestle Crunch bars for dessert to go along with a spooky Tombstone pizza.

 One of our favorite times of year is Halloween.
-Yes, I said times, not holiday.
+Yes, I said times, not a holiday.
 Because the whole entire month of October is dedicated to Halloween in our home.
 From making lots of Halloween treats to the Halloween decorations and Halloween parties to the culmination of actually going trick or treating on October 31st… the month is full of spooky, scary fun.

 I do make a lot of Halloween treats during the month of October.
 A lot.
 Like, really, a LOT.